LSLeary/haskell-overlays/README.md

   in  super.lib.foldl extend hsuper (map (hol: hol hself) hoverlays)
 ```
 Note that without a default.nix, the files need to be named in such a way that they will be used in the intended order, and `performOverlay.nix` must be placed somewhere out of the way.
-The naming strategy used for modular configuration of varying priority in `*.conf.d/` directories is thus adopted for use here.
+The naming strategy elsewhere used for modular configuration of varying priority in `*.conf.d/` directories is thus adopted for use here.

 ## Disclaimer & Feedback
 I, the author, am relatively new to NixOS and nix.